jaspreetuppal04/RestaurantManagement/README.md

 # The Fat Turtle – Restaurant Management Website

-A responsive and interactive restaurant and café website built using **HTML, CSS, JavaScript, Bootstrap 5, and Vue.js**.
-The project provides menu browsing, ordering functionality, user authentication, drag-and-drop ordering, browser-based location detection, and Vue.js custom directives.
+A responsive and interactive restaurant and café website built using **HTML5, CSS3, JavaScript, Bootstrap 5, Tailwind CSS, and Vue.js 3**.

+The project demonstrates restaurant menu browsing, ordering, drag-and-drop ordering, bill calculation, user authentication, local storage, browser geolocation, feedback submission, and Vue.js custom directives.

 ## Features

-* Interactive restaurant menu
+- Interactive restaurant menu
+- Food items with images, names, and prices
-* Add food items to orders
+- Add food items to orders using the **Add to Order** button
-* Remove items from the order
+- Remove items from the order
+- Increase or decrease item quantity
-* Bill section with grand total calculation
+- Automatic bill calculation with grand total
-* Drag-and-drop food ordering
+- Drag-and-drop food ordering
-* User Sign Up and Login
+- User Sign Up and Login
-* Logout functionality
+- Logout functionality
-* User data stored using browser `localStorage`
+- User data stored using browser `localStorage`
-* Password validation
+- Password validation
-* Browser geolocation
+- Browser Geolocation API
-* Responsive layout using Bootstrap 5
+- Responsive menu layout
-* Restaurant contact and location section
+- Feedback form with rating
+- Feedback data stored using browser `localStorage`
+- Bootstrap 5 modals for Login and Sign Up
+- Tailwind CSS used for the feedback form and responsive layout
-* **10% discount coupon using a Vue.js custom directive**
+- **10% discount coupon using a Vue.js custom directive**
-* **Chef's Specials section dynamically generated using a Vue.js custom directive**
+- **Chef's Specials dynamically generated using a Vue.js custom directive**
+- Chef's Specials support **price display, Add to Order, and drag-and-drop ordering**

+## Menu Items

+The current menu includes:

+- Couscous Chickpea Salad – ₹249
+- Fattoush Salad – ₹229
+- Cheese Fatayer – ₹299
+- Mezze Platter – ₹249
+- Falafel Hummus Wrap – ₹249
+- Vegan Avocado Toast with Beet Hummus – ₹279
+- Turkish Coffee – ₹119
+- Classic Kunafa – ₹249
+- Turkish Affogato – ₹249

 ## Vue.js Practical Features

-This project also implements Vue.js custom directives for Practical 7.
+This project implements Vue.js 3 custom directives for Practical 7.

 ### 1. `v-uppercase`

-The custom `v-uppercase` directive is applied to the **FAT10** discount coupon.
+The custom `v-uppercase` directive is applied to the **fat10** discount coupon.

 When the user clicks the coupon code, its text is converted to uppercase.

 ### 2. `v-list`

 The custom `v-list` directive dynamically creates the **Chef's Specials** list using data from the Vue application.

-Each special item includes:
+Each Chef's Special contains:

-* Food image
+- Food image
-* Food name
+- Food name
+- Food price
+- Add to Order button
+- Drag-and-drop functionality

 The current Chef's Specials are:

-* Creamy Alfredo Pasta
-* Strawberry Mojito
+- Eggplant Moussaka – ₹499
+- Baklava With IceCream – ₹299

 ## Technologies Used

-* HTML5
+- HTML5
-* CSS3
+- CSS3
-* JavaScript
+- JavaScript
-* Vue.js 3
+- Vue.js 3
-* Bootstrap 5
+- Bootstrap 5
+- Tailwind CSS
-* Browser Local Storage
+- Browser Local Storage
-* Geolocation API
+- Geolocation API
+- HTML5 Drag and Drop API

 ## Project Structure